vojtechruz/vojtechruzicka-blog/src/posts/stop-using-javadoc-author-tag/index.md

 featuredImage: './javadoc-author.jpg'
 ---

 Are you still using @author Javadoc tag?
-Maybe it\'s time to reconsider.
-Let\'s discuss why the tag may be actually harmful and why you should stop using it.
+Maybe it's time to reconsider.
+Let's discuss why the tag may be actually harmful and why you should stop using it.
 <!--more-->

 Javadoc @author tag